-The winner for this year is Sharyn Davis, the Learning and Support Teacher at Kirrawee High school.
+The winner for 2017 is Sharyn Davis, the Learning and Support Teacher at Kirrawee High School.

 There was a very strong field of nominations revealing the complexities of the role in our schools.
 Teachers were nominated from all sectors and levels Some teachers worked a part of a Learning Support team whilst others were the only teacher in their role at their school.
 Sharyn has a wide range of responsibilities in her school.
 Her Principal Mr Paul Owens commented on her ability to respond to levels of need within the school, using data as a starting point to design programs that meet specific needs.
 An example of this is a program Sharyn has introduced to meet the needs of those Year 9 students who at present will not meet the minimum standards for the HSC based on their NAPLAN results.
 Another aspect of the nomination was Sharyn’s ability to analyse processes and policies making reporting processes and practices relevant to the wide range of student abilities.

 Most nominations revealed the large number of additional programs teachers like Sharyn initiate, support and promote.
 All nominations showed that the learning and support teacher has a diverse role not only teaching students with specific learning difficulties but having a vital role in the professional development of their colleagues.
 Some of the nominees were in promotions positions leading a learning support faculty whilst others worked with a Learning Team or the Welfare Team.